Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 How does the state define an e-cigarette?

-E-cigarette means “an electronic cigarette or any other device that simulates smoking by using a mechanical heating element, battery, or electronic circuit to delivery nicotine or other substances to the individual inhaling from the device [including products sold as] e-cigarette, e-cigar, or e-pipe or under another product name or description [and including any] component, part, or accessory for the device [whether or not] sold separately . . . .”
+E-cigarette means “(i) an electronic cigarette or any other device that simulates smoking by using a mechanical heating element, battery, or electronic circuit to deliver nicotine or other substances to the individual inhaling from the device; or (ii) a consumable liquid solution or other material aerosolized or vaporized during the use of an electronic cigarette or other device described [above, including a product sold as] an e-cigarette, e-cigar, or e-pipe or under another product name or description [and including any] component, part, or accessory for the device [whether or not] sold separately. . . .”

 Is there a state excise or special tax (non-sales tax) placed on e-cigarettes?